 Ayurvedic Diet to Prepare You for Your First Pregnancy

 Ayurveda treats food as the best source of nourishment and medication for pregnant women.
 The special diet (which spans 9 months) is singularly unique and exclusive to Ayurveda.
-This diet changes based on the growth of the foetus within the womb and ensures that the mother stays healthy at the same time.
+This diet changes based on the growth of the fetus within the womb and ensures that the mother stays healthy at the same time.

-In this article, we are offering a broad expanse of the month-wise diet, which can be successfully modified based on the pregnant woman’s age, constitution, place, season and digestive fire.
+In this article, we are offering a broad expanse of the month-wise diet, which can be successfully modified based on the pregnant woman’s age, constitution, place, season, and digestive fire.

 Ahar (Food)